 I suggest that you go with the second choice, which is to not think anything at all.

-I’m not suggesting you try and “think nothing” all day, because that’s impossible (unless your name is Eckhart Tolle and you have the sweater vest collection to prove it).
-But meditating for just 5 – 10 minutes each morning WILL make you a happy person.
+I’m not suggesting you try and “think nothing” all day, because that’s impossible (unless your name is Eckhart Tolle) but meditating for just 5 – 10 minutes each morning WILL make you a happy person.
 There’s no way this method can fail because you are tuning in with the vibration of happiness itself.